Cervical Spine Syndrome: Symptoms, Causes and Routine

 Important: Imaging findings must always be interpreted in the context of symptoms.
 Many degenerative changes on MRI are age-appropriate and do not cause any complaints.

 Targeted exercises are the single most effective intervention for cervical spine syndrome.
-Clinical guidelines recommend active exercise therapy as the first-line treatment.
+Clinical guidelines recommend active exercise training as the first-line routine.
 Gross et al. (2015) confirmed the effectiveness of specific neck training in a Cochrane review.

 An evidence-based exercise program includes: